urgdog/urg.systems/stories/video-on-demand.md

 > Erin: "Yup, all set.
 Anything else you need help with?"
 > Me: "Nope.
 Thanks."

-So we packed up our gear and went on our way, another problem solved, one more awkward situation under the belt.
+So we packed up our gear and went on our way.
+Another problem solved.
+One more awkward situation under the belt.

 <div class="field-box">
 and that's the story of the time I met a co-worker at some random guy's house,